 - 1/2 medium lemon (juiced)

 - 2 Tbsp maple syrup (or sweetener of choice)

 - Preheat oven to 400 degrees F (204 C) and lightly grease a baking sheet.

 - Once thoroughly rinsed, add lentils and stock or water to a small saucepan and bring to a rapid simmer over medium-high heat.
 Then reduce heat and simmer for 20-30 minutes uncovered or until all liquid is absorbed.
 Set aside.

 - Add chopped leeks and beets to the baking sheet, drizzle with olive oil and season with salt and pepper.
 Toss to coat.
 Then bake for 15-20 minutes or until fragrant and lightly browned.
 For crispier beets, remove leeks from pan and continue roasting beets for an additional 10-15 minutes (I prefer mine crispier).
 Set aside.

 - While veggies and lentils are cooking, prepare dressing by adding all ingredients to a mixing bowl and whisking to combine.
 Taste and adjust seasonings as needed.

 - If using kale, add to large mixing bowl with a bit of olive oil and lemon juice and massage with hands to soften.
 For all other greens, skip this step.

 - Add greens, beets, leeks, and lentils to a large mixing bowl, add dressing and toss to coat.
 For additional protein / crunch, add your favorite nut or seed (such as lightly salted sunflower seeds or roasted pecans).

-*Nutrition information is for 1/3 of the salad and does not include additional nuts or toppings.
+*Nutrition information is a rough estimate calculated without additional nuts or toppings.